 - Decision 4: If you are looking for a vintage lens, are you looking for more of a “character lens” (think more like an Instagram filter) or something a little more modern but still has a lot of vintage soul including flares, glow, imperfections, etc.?

 - Decision 5: If you are looking for a modern lens, are you searching for perfection and a flawless image or are you looking for something with a little more Soul?

 - Decision 6: are you OK using 3rd party lenses or do you want Leica only?

 - Decision 7: Do you need “fast glass?”
 In this case, let’s call “fast” anything faster than f2.
 If that is your goal, you are on the wrong website.
 Please see this discussion regarding what I am looking for in a lens.
 In short, I am looking for small (generally F2 or slower) lenses that cost less than $2000 per lens.

 If you can answer those questions, you will be able to use the following guide to start your research.
 NOTE: placement of these lenses in different categories is a starting point for discussion.
 These are very general guidelines and are not intended to be hard and fast rules.
-This is also not an all-inclusive list.
-I am open to suggestions that would make this list more useful for others.
-Please contact me with suggestions for additional lens options I may have overlooked.
-I am more than happy to amend this list.
+This is also not an all-inclusive list but this was the list as of 2022-2023.

 If you are looking for vintage style lenses.